bondy-io/bondy_docs/docs/reference/wamp_api/bridge_relay.md

                 "type": "boolean",
                 "required": true,
                 "mutable": false,
-                "description": "If the ping is enabled.",
-                "default": "`true`"
+                "description": "Set to the `true` to enable the ping feature, `false` to disabled it.", "default": "`true`"
             },
             "idle_timeout": {